Goodness-of-fit testing for the stationary density of a size-structured PDE

 \subsection{An adder model for populations with size homeostasis divisions}

 An alternative model to the mitosis size-structured equations presented in Section \ref{sec:modele-mitose} is the `adder' model presented in \eqref{EDP:adder}, also named as incremental model and introduced by \cite{taheriaraghi_etal,hallwakegandar}.
-In some cases, see e.g. \cite{Sauls2016,Camposetal2014}, data point to a model with size homeostasis in that the division does not occur at a critical size (`sizer') or after a specific time laps (`timer') but rather when the organism has added a nearly constant size since the last division.
+In some cases, see e.g. \cite{Sauls2016,Camposetal2014}, \tvc{data point to a model with size homeostasis: the division does not occur at a critical size (`sizer') or after a specific time laps (`timer') but rather is triggered by the size added since the last division.}

 In the `adder' model, cells are described by their size-increment and their size, respectively denoted by $a$ and $x$ in the sequel.
 The growth rate $g(x)$ only depends on size, and the division rate is of the form $B(a)g(x)$.
 The latter assumption allows to interpret $B(a)$ as the division rate in the time-scale defined by the size (and not the physical time), meaning that the cell uses its growth as a clock.
 Also, the increments of dividing cells are then mutually independent and distributed according to the density